erafkin/xling_task_transfer/README.md

 Multilingual transformers were trained on each target language and then the base transformer was trained to perform a task (NER, POS tagging, NLI, or Dependency Parsing).
 Success was evaluated across tasks and crosslinguistically.
 It was hypothesized that task vectors would perform better for semantic tasks than syntactic tasks, and would perform better on languages more similar to the source language.

 The base transformers tested were [`xlm-roberta-base`](https://huggingface.co/FacebookAI/xlm-roberta-base) and [`bert-base-multilingual-uncased`](https://huggingface.co/google-bert/bert-base-multilingual-uncased).
 These were either finetuned or trained from scratch (TBD) on [Wikipedia data](https://huggingface.co/datasets/wikimedia/wikipedia).
-Source language was always English, target languages were Spanish, German, Hindi, and Chinese.
+Source language was always English, target languages were Spanish, German, Hindi, Chinese, Russian, and French.

 ## Setup
 Developed in Python 3.11